plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-List orders having at least one order item with a variation of a supplier
+List orders that include one or more variations from a supplier

 ##### <strong>Parameters</strong>